vineetma/springtutorial/index.md

 title: Introduction
 ---

-Source code for the project can be accessed at [Github](https://github.com/vineetma/stores).

 #Use Case
 We have to build a store book keeping mechanism.
 For this situation, the store is a simple container, which has multiple items.
 An item is identified by Erp Code, Description, Location.
 Store also has a location, name.